 - Pinpoint and document all processes that will be affected by the change.
 For each initiative, there will be a number of processes that need to change, as well as new processes that may need to be created.
 All of these processes should be documented and communicated to ensure all parties being touched by the new initiative understand how it will affect existing processes.
 It is the job of the internal champion team to identify all of the processes that need to be documented and reviewed prior to delivering the change.

-- Socialise the vision with the organisation to create awareness and ownership.
+- Socialize the vision with the organization to create awareness and ownership.
 Communicating the vision to employees outside of the internal champion team will help set expectations for how they may be affected, give them time to adjust and ensure a smoother transition and adoption, free of surprises.
-This socialisation can happen through email, presentations or company-wide meetings or town halls, depending on each organisation’s size, geography and culture.
+This socialization can happen through email, presentations or company-wide meetings or town halls, depending on each organization’s size, geography and culture.

-- Survey the organisation for change readiness.
-It is important to understand where employees of the organisation, and not just the C-suite and management, are in their desire and ability to change.
-By collecting feedback to gauge the organisation’s change readiness, leadership will have a better idea on how much buy-in will be required from various parties.
+- Survey the organization for change readiness.
+It is important to understand where employees of the organization, and not just the C-suite and management, are in their desire and ability to change.
+By collecting feedback to gauge the organization’s change readiness, leadership will have a better idea on how much buy-in will be required from various parties.

 Step 2: Document & Map